 Requirements for Combination Chemotherapy

-- Criteria for using a drug in concurrent combination chemotherapy include the following:
+- Criteria for using a drug in concurrent combination chemotherapy include

 - High activity against the disease